SamuelTulach/rainbow/README.md

 7. Now you should see output from rainbow.
 If it was successful, exit and boot into Windows (change to Windows boot media - usually FS1 - and run \EFI\Boot\bootx64.efi)

 ## Download
-Once published, link will be added here.
+Once published, link to UC will be added here.